 An illustration of this is 2006's victors, Italy.
 Throughout the 20th century, football competition served to aid the awareness of Italian nationhood, from a position in the early part of the last century when it was acutely compromised by factionalism and regional allegiances.

-Turning the table Against a backdrop of pervasive global injustice and the inequality between states, football contains the possibility of destabilizing the political status quo, with teams representing nations from lower down the geo-political order able to compete, seemingly, on a level playing field and able to exact defeat on more powerful foes or friends on the pitch.
+Against a backdrop of pervasive global injustice and the inequality between states, football contains the possibility of destabilizing the political status quo, with teams representing nations from lower down the geo-political order able to compete, seemingly, on a level playing field and able to exact defeat on more powerful foes or friends on the pitch.
 Such victories against the mighty are almost unthinkable in other realms of competition between the developed and the developing, especially within the political, economic or military domains.
 One recalls the singularity of USA's loss to Iran in the 1998 World Cup and the French team's ignominious defeat to its former outpost in West Africa, Senegal, four years later.

 An important historical example of such a subversive capacity in the colonial environment was the formation of the football team of the Front de Liberation National (FLN), which struggled against French dominion in Algeria.
 The President of the provisional government in the aftermath of French rule explained the higher goals of the team: